mrbazzan/oo_design/README.md

     `When we purchase stocks a little at a time, each Block has a different price.
 We want to compute the total value of the entire set of Block s, plus an average purchase price for the set of Blocks.`

+- dive_logging.py ---------------- Dive Logging and Surface Air Consumption Rate

+    `The Surface Air Consumption Rate is used by SCUBA divers to predict the air consumption at a particular depth.`
 ## NOTES

 - When defining new instance variable in a subclass, it must start out doing everything the superclass does.